How To Write an Effective Company Newsletter: A Step-by-Step Guide

 Who Are You Writing For?

-Is it a big company, where employees are spread across different departments?
+Is it a big company where employees are spread across different departments?
 Do they all sit in the office, or do some of them work remotely?
 How do they vary in terms of age or job functions?
 Understanding who you're writing for will help tailor your content to their needs and interests.
+Learn how to personalize your email in our article How To Personalize Email: 8 Tips for Email Automation Success.

 Set Clear Objectives